rtlabs-com/p-net/doc/tutorial.rst

 which is 40 bytes.
 The relevant byte is the fifth byte from left in this block.
 The value toggles between 0x80 and 0x00.

-Details of the 40 bytes from IO-controller to I0-device:
+Details of the 40 bytes from IO-controller to IO-device:

 * IOCS to slot 0, subslot 1
 * IOCS to slot 0, subslot 0x8000